markirch/sat-modulo-symmetries/docs/index.md

 Note that this doesn't correspond with the order &preceq; of the vertex pairs used for defining the order on directed graphs.

-- `--assignmentCutoff ACUTOFF` is used for cubing, if at least `ACUTOFF` edge variables are assigned and propagate is called, then a cube representing the partial assignment is generated.
+- `--assignment-cutoff ACUTOFF` is used for cubing, if at least `ACUTOFF` edge variables are assigned and propagate is called, then a cube representing the partial assignment is generated.
-- `--assignmentCutoffPrerunTime TIME` gives the prerun time in seconds before starting cubing.
+- `--assignment-cutoff-prerun-time TIME` gives the prerun time in seconds before starting cubing.
 - `--cutoff CUTOFF` gives the maximal recursive calls in the minimality check to avoid exponential behaviour.
 Note that this can result in an incomplete symmetry breaking.
-- `--printStats` prints some statistics of the computations, especially the time spend in different propagators.
+- `--print-stats` prints some statistics of the computations, especially the time spend in different propagators.
 - `--chi c` ensures chromatic number at least c.

 For a complete list of all arguments call `smsg --help` and `smsd --help` respectively.